AchinthaDavidson/learning-platform/README.md

         kubectl get deployment - get all the running or pending deployment kubectl get svc - get all the running or pending service

+        if all the service are running then can access using below commands

     Accessing

         minikube service ds-images-client-service